monster-cookie/starfield-encounters-overhaul/Documentation/Caves-ChangesAndNotes.md

 - Keywords: None
 - Type: Zone In Cave
 - Found In:
-  - Verne - Verne II - Mountains
-  - Celebrai - Celebrai II - Mountains
+  - Mountains
-  - Eridani - Eridani III - Sandy Desert
+  - Desert
-  - Kang - Kang VIII-c - Hills
+  - Hills
 - Description:
   - Weird circular cavern
   - FYI it spawned creatures like the RE Overlay/Lair trigger worked for once